Anonymous bank accounts. Swiss numbered accounts. Secret bank accounts. They all mean the same thing.

-An anonymous bank account, also referred to as a “numbered account,” is a bank account where the identity of the account holder is replaced with a multi-digit number or code.
+An anonymous bank account also referred to as a “numbered account,” is a bank account where the identity of the account holder is replaced with a multi-digit number or code.
 The name of the client is only accessible to the client and a small circle of senior staff at the bank.
 People often confuse anonymous accounts with the standard offshore bank account, they are very different.

 Traditionally, the account holder’s name and code number were written on an index card, then it would be placed in the bank’s safe, let’s say somewhere in Switzerland, and it would only be accessible to the banker and his boss.

 Like any account, the money could either sit there and do nothing.
 Or it could grow through investments.
 It was up to the client.

-Basically, in the era of banking secrecy (yes, that era is over now), the thinking was: money that no one knew about wasn’t taxable.
+Basically, in the era of banking secrecy (yes, that era is now over), the thinking was: money that no one knew about wasn’t taxable.